-When Claire Nix left Babcock in 2013, the Board appointed Steve West of Careers South West to take on the chairmanship of the QTG and invited the Group to set plans in early 2013-14 to review CE members' experiences of the revised matrix Standard; that review is due to be completed in September 2013 and will be offered (not as a public but as a private document) to those responsible for matrix as part of constructive feedback on what is a key part of the nation's quality assurance of information, advice and guidance on learning and work for all ages.
+When Claire Nix left Babcock in 2013, the Board appointed Steve West of Careers South West to take on the chairmanship of the QTG and invited the Group to set plans in early 2013-14 to review CE members' experiences of the revised matrix Standard; that review was completed in September 2013 and was offered (not as a public but as a private document) to those responsible for matrix as part of constructive feedback on what is a key part of the nation's quality assurance of information, advice and guidance on learning and work for all ages.
+Both EMQC (which administers matrix) and DBIS welcomed the CE report.